Chareesa/IsItWarmEnough-App/README.md

 Geolocates the user and determines the current temperature at their location using the HTML5 Geolocation API and Weather Underground API.

-A single page web app integrating Express, Browserify, JavaScript, HTML, and CSS.
+A single page web app integrating JavaScript, Node.js, Express, Browserify, HTML, and CSS.

 The app is hosted on Heroku, you can see it here: https://isitwarmenough.herokuapp.com/